edumco/automation-resources/resources/clouds/aws.md

 The AWS (Amazon Web Services) is one of the most used cloud provider.

-In AWS we can deploy complete enviroments for web services wich we can use to reproduce the production enviroment during test.
+In AWS we can deploy complete environments for web services which we can use to reproduce the production environment during test.

 ## Courses